codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 ---
 title: Common configuration for SSO providers
-description: "Set up team sync, select default SSO provider"
+description: "Team sync, default SSO provider for accounts"
 group: single-sign-on
 toc: true
 ---

-Once you create an SSO provider account in Codefresh, you can
+Once you create an SSO provider account in Codefresh, you can:
 * Automatically or manually sync between the teams created in Codefresh and your Identity Provider (IdP)
 * Set a default SSO provider for your account
-* Select an SSO provider for each user
+* Override the account-level SSO provider for specific users

 ## Syncing teams with IdPs
-Team sync enables all users of the team
+Team sync synchronizes all users of the team with the IdP.

 You can sync teams:
 * Automatically, in the Codefresh UI when you set up the SSO account for the IdP, through the **Auto-sync team** option.
 For details, see the SSO setup for your IdP.
-* Manually, through the [synchronize teams command](https://codefresh-io.github.io/cli/teams/synchronize-teams/) via the [Codefresh CLI](https://codefresh-io.github.io/cli/)
+* Manually, through the Codefresh CLI's [synchronize teams command](https://codefresh-io.github.io/cli/teams/synchronize-teams/){:target="\_blank"}.

 > Team-sync is supported for OIDC providers.
   For SAML, team-sync is supported only for Google.

-Example:
+## CLI synchronize teams

-To sync your Azure teams, run:
+As an example, you can sync your Azure teams with the CLI:

 ```shell
 codefresh synchronize teams <my-client-name> -t azure